Coloring Problems on Bipartite Graphs of Small Diameter: C_6 Retract to C 6

 \item[$\bullet$] $f(v_{i_1}) = p^V_2$ and $f(v_{i_2}) = p^V_1$: map the left-hand side as in Figure~\ref{fig:coloring2}, and the right-hand side as in Figure~\ref{fig:coloring1}.
 Note that $e_j$ can be mapped to $p^E_3$, and that the blank vertices can be mapped to $C$. \end{itemize}

 Finally, we need to prove that $G$ is bipartite, and that $C$ has the desired properties.
-To see that $G$ is bipartite, just observe that the dotted and solid vertices in Figure~\ref{fig:edgegadget} form a bipartition of $G$; let $(X,Y)$ be such partition, where $V\subseteq X$ and $E\subseteq Y$ (i.e., $X$ contains the dotted vertices, and $Y$ the solid ones).
+To see that $G$ is bipartite, just observe that the dashed and solid vertices in Figure~\ref{fig:edgegadget} form a bipartition of $G$; let $(X,Y)$ be such a bipartition, where $V\subseteq X$ and $E\subseteq Y$ (i.e., $X$ contains the dashed vertices, and $Y$ the solid ones).
 More formally, one can see that

 As for the properties of $C$, observe first that every $x\in X$ is adjacent to $p^E_i$, for some $i\in \{1,2,3\}$, i.e., $Y_C = \{p^E_1,p^E_2,p^E_3\}$ dominates $X$.
 It remains to prove that every $p\in Y_C$ is at distance at most~2 from every $y\in Y$.
 Given $e_j\in E$, denote by $Y_j$ the subset of vertices in $Y$ contained in a gadget related to $e_j$; hence $Y = Y_C\cup \bigcup_{j\in [m]} Y_j$ and it suffices to prove that, given some $j\in [m]$, every $p\in Y_C$ is at distance at most~2 from every vertex in $Y_j$.
 For $p^E_1$, it follows from the fact that $Y_j\subseteq N(\{v'_{1,j},v''_{2,j},p^V_2,p^V_3\})$ and that $\{v'_{1,j},v''_{2,j},p^V_2,p^V_3\}\subseteq N(p^E_1)$.
 For $p^E_2$, if follows from the fact that $Y_j\subseteq N(\{v'_{2,j},v''_{1,j},p^V_1,p^V_3\})$ and that $\{v'_{2,j},v''_{1,j},p^V_1,p^V_3\}\subseteq N(p^E_2)$.
 Finally, for $p^E_3$ if follows from the fact that $Y_j\subseteq N(\{v_{i_1},v_{i_2},v_{i_3},p^V_1,p^V_2\})$ and that $\{v_{i_1},v_{i_2},v_{i_3},p^V_1,p^V_2\}\subseteq N(p^E_3)$. \end{proof}